patricktan6/tp/docs/DeveloperGuide.md

 **Step 3:**

-`parseCommand` identifies that this is a command to create a Routine, so calls the `parse` method of `RoutineCreateCommandParser` on the input.
+`parseCommand` identifies that this is a command to create a Routine, so it calls the `parse` method of `RoutineCreateCommandParser` on the input.

 **Step 4:**